ASTR 1210 (O'Connell) Study Guide

 at the center of a spherical universe.

-- In this picture, the Earth is fundamentally distinct from the
+- The Earth is fundamentally distinct from the planets.
+It

 Objects fall downward toward the Earth not because its gravity